cilium/cilium/Documentation/policy/language.rst

 or are not know a priori, or when DNS is more convenient.
 To enforce policy on DNS requests themselves, see `Layer 7 Examples`_.

-IP information is captured from DNS responses per-Endpoint via `DNS Proxy`_ or `DNS Polling`_ may be used.
-A generated L3 `CIDR based`_ rule is generated for every ``toFQDNs`` rule and applies to the same endpoints.
+IP information is captured from DNS responses per-Endpoint via a `DNS Proxy`_ or `DNS Polling`_.
+An L3 `CIDR based`_ rule is generated for every ``toFQDNs`` rule and applies to the same endpoints.
 The IP information is selected for insertion by ``matchName`` or ``matchPattern`` rules, and is collected from all DNS responses seen by Cilium on the node.
 Multiple selectors may be included in a single egress rule.
+See :ref:`DNS Obtaining Data` for information on collecting this IP data.

 ``toFQDNs`` egress rules cannot contain any other L3 rules, such as ``toEndpoints`` (under `Labels Based`_) and ``toCIDRs`` (under `CIDR Based`_).
-They can contain L4/L7 rules, such as ``toPorts`` (see `Layer 4 Examples`_) with, optionally, ``HTTP`` and ``Kafka`` sections (see `Layer 7 Examples`_).
+They may contain L4/L7 rules, such as ``toPorts`` (see `Layer 4 Examples`_) with, optionally, ``HTTP`` and ``Kafka`` sections (see `Layer 7 Examples`_).

 .. note:: DNS based rules are intended for external connections and behave